jgraulle/robot-simulator/README.md

 Setup
 =====

-- If you do not have access to epita gitlab, follow the epitaGitlabSshKey.pdf common documentation
+- If you do not have access to epita gitlab, follow the robot-git.pdf common documentation
+- For personal Linux:
+    - `sudo apt install g++-12 make libsfml-dev libasio-dev libjsoncpp-dev`
 - For Windows only:
     - Install VS code for Windows from https://code.visualstudio.com/download
     - In VS code install `C/C++ Extension Pack`